Biden Wants The Fed To Help Close Racial Economic Gaps. How Would That Work?

 Updated at 9 a.m.
 ET

-This week, the Biden campaign released its fourth and final plank in the former Vice President's package of economic ideas: a plan for racial economic equity.
+This week, Joe Biden's campaign released its fourth and final plank in the former vice president's package of economic ideas: a plan for racial economic equity.
 It's a 26-page rundown of policies ranging from a plan to boost small businesses to a first-time homebuyer tax credit.

 But contained in the plan was a less-flashy proposal: asking the Federal Reserve to explicitly take race into account when it sets policy.